Licensed Clinical Social Worker, LCSW

 Cathay draws from a number of evidence-based treatment approaches including Dialectical Behavioral Therapy (DBT), mindfulness practices, and supportive therapy.
 Her approach to addiction is rooted in Motivational Interviewing, understanding each client's unique background and perspective in order to set realistic, attainable goals.
 She takes care in genuinely listening to her clients and providing empathetic, honest feedback as well as sustainable solutions.

 Cathay sees adults for individual and group sessions.
-Her specialized groups include a pet loss therapy group and identity formation and acceptance groups.
+Her specialized groups include a pet loss therapy group and a transitions support group.
 Her office is conveniently located in Union Square, accessible by the Union Square Station metro stop.

 Addictions – Coping with emotional discomfort and suffering; reducing or abstaining from unwanted behaviors such as unhealthy gambling or shopping